alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

       notify:
         - Save Config
     ```
 4. Note we are specifying the jinja2 template to be used to build this baseconfig file.
-Also we are going to back the configuration prior to making any changes.
-Finally we will save the configurtion.
+Also we are going to backup current running configuration prior to making any changes.
+Finally we will save the configuration.
 5. Save the file `CMD + S`